tomjaguarpaw/blog.poisson.chat/posts/2016-10-19-another-typeclass-interface.rst

 ---
-title: Typeclasses for Bidirectional Serialization
+title: Typeclasses for bidirectional serialization
 ---

 This is written in Literate Haskell.